AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-settings.md

 ---
-title: Editor settings in Experience Manager Guides
+title: Workspace settings in Experience Manager Guides
 description: Learn about the various settings available in the Editor interface of Experience Manager Guides.
 feature: Authoring, Features of Web Editor
 role: User